Salvius (robot): Development

 The robots construction has been documented since 2010.
-Along with emphasis on recycling, any commercially available parts used on the robot were chosen with availability and economic affordability in mind.
-Much of the robot's hardware is also open source.
-Hardware items such as the Raspberry Pi and Arduino microcontrollers were selected because of their open source design and the support communities that exist for these components.
+Its creation used recycling, and any commercially available parts used on the robot were chosen with availability and economic affordability in mind.
+Hardware items such as the Raspberry Pi and Arduino microcontrollers were selected for their open source design and their support communities.
 The robot uses multiple Arduino microcontrollers which were chosen based on the versatility and popularity of the platform across communities.

 Software

 The robot's computer runs Raspbian Linux and primarily uses open source software.
-Salvius is able to operate autonomously as well as being controlled remotely using an online interface.
-The reason behind making the robot open source was to provide a platform for students and enthusiasts to build their own robots.
+Salvius is able to operate autonomously as well as controlled remotely using an online interface.
 The robot's programming languages include: Python, Arduino, and JavaScript.
-Python was chosen because of its status as the supported language of the Raspberry Pi.
+Python is the supported language of the Raspberry Pi.
 C is used for programming the Arduino micro-controllers that the robot's main computer, a Raspberry Pi, communicates with.
-By sending tasks off to several other boards it allows the robot to do parallel processing and to distribute the work load.
-The [star network] topography of the robot's network also prevents a failure in one of the Arduino procession nodes from crippling the robot entirely.
+By sending tasks off to other boards it allows the robot to do parallel processing and distribute work load.
+The [star network] topography prevents a failure in the Arduino procession nodes from damaging the robot.

-Salvius has an API which allows users to send and retrieve data from the robot.
-When the robot's wireless connection is turned on, the robot can be controlled web interface to see exactly what the robot is seeing and to direct its actions accordingly.
+Salvius's API allows users to send and retrieve data.
+Its wireless connection allows control through a web interface to view what the robot sees.
 Since all the software is installed on the robot the user only needs a device with a working internet connection and a browser.

 Hardware

 The robot is controlled by a network of Raspberry Pi and Arduino microcontrollers.
-The Raspberry Pi acts as a server which allows [high level programming languages] to be used to control the robot.
-A combination of several computers allows various tasks to be processed in parallel so that they can be completed quicker.
-The robot uses Grove motor controllers to control a variety of motors.
-Most of the robots motors have been salvaged from a variety of sources and reused to construct the robot.
+The Raspberry Pi acts as a server for [high level programming languages] as its control function.
+The robot uses Grove motor controllers to control motors.
+Most of the robots motors have been salvaged from alternate sources and reused to construct the robot.

 Sensors

-The robots design incorporates a variety of sensors which allow the robot to successfully interact with its environment.
+Sensors allow the robot to successfully interact with its environment.
 Sensors that have been used on the robot include: touch, sound, light, ultrasonic, and a PIR (Passive infrared sensor).
 The robot also has an ethernet-connected IP camera which serves as its primary optical input device.